 If you are going on safari to Africa there is little doubt you want to spot the Big Five – animals that are said to be the most dangerous and difficult to hunt.
 This includes the lion, elephant, Buffalo, leopard and rhino.
 If you want to spot the Big Five all in one park, the Serengeti is one of the best places to do so.
 This park is believed to hold the largest population of lions in Africa due to the abundance of prey species.
 With millions of wildebeest, gazelle, zebra and buffalo it’s no wonder the endless plains are also home to 4,000 lions and 1,000 leopards.
 The variety and abundance of wildlife in Serengeti is unmatched anywhere else in Africa.

 The landscapes in Serengeti National Park vary from open grass plains in the south, savannah with acacia trees in the centre, hilly grassland in the north to extensive woodland and black clay plains to the west.
 Small rivers, lakes and swamps are scattered throughout.
 Each area has its own particular atmosphere and wildlife.
 Serengeti covers an area of 14800 square kilometres.

-Hot air balloon flight, visit Maasai rock paintings, neighbouring Ngorongoro Crater, Olduvai Gorge, Ol Doinyo Lengai volcano or Lake Natron’s flamingos.
+Hot air balloon safaris, visit Maasai rock paintings, neighbouring Ngorongoro Crater, Olduvai Gorge, Ol Doinyo Lengai or Lake Natron’s flamingos.